Castro Verde: Ecoregions/protected areas

 A large part of the municipality is covered by the European Union's Natura 2000 project; it is denoted as a Special Protection Area (SPA) for endangered species of steppe birds such as the great bustard and lesser kestrel.

 Climate

 Castro Verde has a hot-summer mediterranean climate (Köppen: Csa) with some Atlantic influence.
 It has hot dry summers and mild wet winters.
-The average annual temperature falls normally between 16–17 C. During the warmer months, maximum temperatures can reach or exceed 43 C; during the winter, night temperatures can sometimes fall below the freezing point.
+The average annual temperature falls normally between 16–17 C. During the warmer months, maximum temperatures can reach or exceed 43 C; during the winter, night temperatures can sometimes fall below the freezing point (eight days per year on average).
 Annual precipitation averages around 450 to 500 mm, 32% of which is concentrated in the two wettest months, November and December, while July and August are the driest receiving some or no precipitation.

 Human geography

 Castro Verde Municipality is situated within an area commonly known as "Campo Branco", within the plains of the Alentejo that front the Serra do Caldeirão.
 It is located in the district of Beja, and limited to the north by the municipalities of Beja and Aljustrel, south by the municipality of Almodôvar, east by the municipality of Mértola and west by the municipality of Ourique.
 Over the past few decades, the population has generally concentrated in the larger urban communities.
 In 1970, the population of the municipality was 9004 inhabitants, decreasing to 7472 by 1981.
 Ten years later, it had grown slowly to 7786 residents, although the recent census (2001) indicated a small decrease (fixed at 7603 inhabitants).
 The literacy rates are relatively high, although 15.7% are considered illiterate.
 This is accentuated by 70% of the resident population having attained only a primary school level of education.